 - 25% of New Orleans Criminal District Court revenue comes from bail bond and conviction fees.

 - Cain v.
 City of New Orleans prohibits judges from using incarceration to coerce payment of conviction fees.

-- Louisiana legislature has worked to maintain the “user-funded” court system for decade, instituting bond fee increases and disregarding judges’ calls for increased state or county level court funds
+- Louisiana legislature has worked to maintain the “user-funded” court system for decades, instituting bond fee increases and disregarding judges’ calls for increased state or county level court funds.

 - In 2017, city and municipal court judges in New Orleans agreed to allocate fee revenue to the general fund instead of the courts, eliminating a direct conflict of interest but retaining the underlying perverse incentive.